hkassi/topsis-manager/README.md

 # topsis-manager
-a simple SPA written with with vanilla javascript
+a simple SPA written with vanilla javascript